 The rectifier/charger may be two separate units or a combined power unit.

-When the mains supply is present the battery charger charges the battery and the rectifier supplies the inverter with a stable DC voltage.
-In the absence of the mains supply the charger shuts down and the inverter DC supply is provided by the battery, which begins to discharge.
-The connection between the rectifier/battery and inverter is often known as the DC busbar, or DC bus.
+When the mains supply is present, the battery charger charges the battery and the rectifier supplies the inverter with a stable DC voltage.
+In the absence of the mains supply, the charger shuts down.
+Also the battery will begin to discharge.
+The connection between the rectifier/battery and inverter. (often known as the DC busbar, or DC bus).

-As part of its control function the rectifier/charger generally includes an input current limit feature to provide overload protection, and a DC overvoltage shutdown mechanism to protect the battery / inverter and DC filter components.
+As part of its control function the rectifier/charger generally includes an input current limit feature to provide overload protection, and a DC over voltage shutdown mechanism to protect the battery / inverter and DC filter components.

 All of this information doesn’t help if all you require is a reliable UPS Power System.